Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: Experimental Evaluation

-To determine ground-truth values for the static friction coefficient on each surface, we conducted 42 independent trials, using a force gauge at the vehicle’s center of mass to pull the vehicle until it slipped.
-Seven repeated pulls were applied in each of three directions: lateral, longitudinal, and diagonal ($45^\circ$).
-This process was repeated for each surface.
+To determine ground-truth TRFC values on each surface, we conducted a total of 45 independent trials using a force gauge at the vehicle’s center of mass to pull the vehicle until it slipped.
+For each of the three surfaces, five repeated pulls were applied in each of three directions: lateral, longitudinal, and diagonal ($45^\circ$).
+For the diagonal direction, pulls were applied from the front of the vehicle while alternating between the two diagonal orientations ($+45^\circ$ and $-45^\circ$) to ensure balanced coverage.